mmusoyan/learn-js/README.md

 # learn-js

-- a common repository for learning materials and code, to be used by students in both groups
+- a common repository for learning materials and code